Temur112/giwe_away/README.md

 A new Flutter project for mobile programming semester 5.

+IMPORTANT: We have implemented following functionalities in our application:
+* Logging in with e-mail and password(validation tests are all working properly.
+Checking both e-mail and password you can see from the code also)
+* Registering is also available with all validation tests.
+* Adding a new product as a user
+* Showing available products from the database
+* User details are shown in Profile Page
+* Navigating and Routing are working properly

+(In the video we submitted through the link, we could not show all of the functions as in the last time we run the application API took to long to connect.
+However, you can see those functions in the code)

 GiveAway application where anyone can get an item or give it to others for free through the application.
 The app starts with a simple starting screen where the user may go to the login, registration pages or just explore the app without logging in.